How to change engine oil using an extractor fluid pump

 Is your oil filter located on top of the engine?
 If so, consider yourself lucky.
 You don't even need to get under the car at all.
-Even if the oil filter can only be accessed from under the engine, you don't have a need to struggle to try to remove the oil drain plug or even worse strip it.
+Even if the oil filter can only be accessed from under the engine, you don't need to struggle to remove the oil drain plug or even worse strip it.

 While people have their opinions about using an extractor, this method works perfectly fine and is often used at quick oil change oil shops and by many auto mechanics.
 On a few cars extracting the oil is the only way to do an oil change.